Choose a program

 - Leadership positions

-Home-health nurses provide periodic services to patients in their homes.
-After assessing patients' home environments, home-health nurses care for and instruct patients and their families.
-Home-health nurses care for a broad range of patients, such as those recovering from illnesses and accidents, cancer and childbirth.
-They must be able to work independently and may supervise home-health aides.
 Employment in home health care is expected to grow rapidly.
-This is in response to the growing number of older persons with functional disabilities, consumer preference for care in the home, and technological advances that make it possible to bring increasingly complex treatments into the home.
+This is in response to the growing number of older people with functional disabilities, consumer preference for care in the home, and technological advances that make it possible to bring increasingly complex treatments into the home.
 The type of care demanded will require nurses who are able to perform complex procedures.

+- Occupational health or industrial nurses.
 Occupational health or industrial nurses provide nursing care at work sites to employees, customers and others with minor injuries and illnesses.
-They provide emergency care, prepare accident reports, and arrange for further care if necessary.
+They provide emergency care, prepare accident reports and arrange for further care if necessary.
 They also offer health counseling, assist with health examinations and inoculations, and assess work environments to identify potential health or safety problems.

-Head nurses, nurse supervisors or nurse administrators direct nursing activities.
-They plan work schedules and assign duties to nurses and aides, provide or arrange for training, and visit patients to observe nurses and to ensure the proper delivery of care.
+- Leadership positions.
+Nurse managers, nurse supervisors or nurse administrators direct nursing activities.
+They plan work schedules and assign duties to nurses and aides, provide or arrange for training, and visit patients to observe nurses and ensure proper delivery of care.
 They also may see that records are maintained and equipment and supplies are ordered.

-Median annual earnings of registered nurses was $28.85 per hour in 2007.
-According to a survey of hospitals across the United States, the national median annual salary of full-time, hospital-based, registered nurses in 2007 was $49,600.
-This represents base pay only; earnings such as shift differentials provide additional compensation.
-The median earnings for a clinical nurse specialist were $72,000.
+Median earnings of registered nurses were $33.13 an hour in 2013.
+According to a survey of hospitals across the United States, the national median salary of hospital-based registered nurses in 2013 was $33.94 an hour.
+The median L.P.N. earnings were $20.63 an hour in 2013.
+These represent base pay only, as earnings such as shift differentials provide additional compensation.

 Many employers offer flexible work schedules, child care, educational benefits and bonuses.